Cohabitation (government): Poland

 Although the 2023 parliamentary election resulted in PiS losing its parliamentary majority, President Andrzej Duda tried to reappoint incumbent Prime Minister Mateusz Morawiecki to a minority government.
 Two weeks later Morawiecki lost a no-confidence vote, and parliament appointed former Prime Minister Donald Tusk to a majority government, consisting of PO, the PSL, Poland 2050 (PL2050), and the New Left (NL; successor party of the SLD), and enjoying confidence and supply from the democratic socialist Left Together (RAZEM).
-After 2025 Polish presidential election, Andrzej Duda was succeeded by another rightist, conservative IPN President Karol Nawrocki.
+After 2025 Polish presidential election, Andrzej Duda was succeeded by another PiS-affiliated president, conservative IPN President Karol Nawrocki.

 Romania

 The 2012 Romanian political crisis was a major political conflict between Prime Minister Victor Ponta of the Social Democratic Party and the centre-right President Traian Băsescu, after the former was asked to form a government in May 2012.
 The dispute degenerated into civil disobedience and alleged democratic backsliding, lasting until the two sides signed an agreement on institutional cohabitation in December.

-There have been six periods of cohabitation in Romania, involving two presidents and five prime ministers.
+There have been four periods of cohabitation in Romania, involving two presidents and five prime ministers.